Native Plants

 A tall, large-leaved, branching plant with reddish stems and long clusters of small, white flowers.

-This is frequently a troublesome weed.
-Because all parts of the plant are poisonous, its potential ethnobotanical uses are not treated here.
+A weedy plant often occurring in waste areas that is an important food source for birds and other wildlife.
+Because all parts of the plant are poisonous to humans, its potential ethnobotanical uses are not treated here.

 Plant Characteristics